Harry Burgoyne: Early career

 Burgoyne was born Ludlow, Shropshire.
 He joined Wolverhampton Wanderers at the age of 12, having been spotted filling in as a goalkeeper for the first time for local team Ludlow Town.
 Following unsuccessful trials at West Bromwich Albion and Birmingham City, he signed an initial two-year deal with the club before committing to a two-year professional contract in March 2015.

 He joined Doncaster Rovers for a brief youth loan at the age of 16, which included an FA Youth Cup appearance against Manchester City.
 Burgoyne was nominated for Wolves' Academy Player of the Season for the 2014–15 season, which was won by Regan Upton.

 In May 2015, he was part of the squad that won the U19 Bitzer Cup in Germany.
 Burgoyne played four of the five games, conceding just a single goal.
 The final went to penalties and he saved the fifth one with Wolves winning 5–4.
 Burgoyne joined the first-team squad on a pre-season tour of France in July 2015.

-He attended Bitterley Primary School and Ludlow School, where he was a school prefect, head of house and sports captain.
+He attended Bitterley Primary School and Ludlow Church of England School, where he was a school prefect, head of house and sports captain.